perusio/drupal-with-nginx/README.md

         `netstat -t -l`

       It should display the PHP CGI socket.

+      Note that the default socket type is UNIX and the config assumes it to be listening on `unix:/tmp/php-cgi/php-cgi.socket` and that you should **change** to reflect your setup by editing `upstream_phpcgi.conf`.

    5. Create the `/etc/nginx/sites-enabled` directory and enable the virtual host using one of the methods described below.